Simone Watson – Director of NorMAC

 Joanna Pinkiewicz is an independent organiser and researcher in the area of Women’s Rights and environmental issues.
 She gained experience in community organising and direct action while working on protecting natural habitats of old growth forests and river systems.

-Her current work involves contributing to work on establishing legal rights of personhood for the Colorado River in the US and permanent protection for the Tarkine region.
+She contributed to actions against destruction of old growth forests in Tasmania and construction of Gunns Pulp Mill in the Tamar Valley.
 In her research she found links between exploitation of natural resources and sexual exploitation of women.
 The two seemingly separate issues have common socio-economic links and she believes both require cultural and legislative changes.

 Matthew Holloway – National Secretary